TheRoccoB/hetzner-billing-auto-shutdown-and-notif/README.md

-# Hetzner Billing - Slack Alert and Shutdown Tool
+# Hetzner Alert and Kill

 A GitHub Actions-based monitoring tool that tracks Hetzner server bandwidth usage, sends Slack alerts when thresholds are exceeded, and can automatically shut down servers to prevent excessive bandwidth charges.